Meapy/Project-22/README.md

 | All the Materials and Colour + Shape Settings | Self written |
 | SpaceShipController.cs | Modified from [Sebastian Lague](https://github.com/SebLague/Solar-System/blob/Episode_01/Assets/Scripts/Controllers/Ship.cs) |
 | All other scripts | Modified/Adapted/Used From [Sebastian Lague](https://www.youtube.com/watch?v=QN39W020LqU&list=PLFt_AvWsXl0cONs3T0By4puYy6GM22ko8) |
 | Song: Galaxy | From [MVSE](https://www.youtube.com/watch?v=5GIt806zZow) |

 # References
 Assets:
 Spaceship model: https://assetstore.unity.com/packages/3d/vehicles/air/space-cruiser-1-124172

 Skybox: https://assetstore.unity.com/packages/3d/environments/sci-fi/real-stars-skybox-lite-116333

 Tutorials:
 https://www.youtube.com/watch?v=QN39W020LqU&list=PLFt_AvWsXl0cONs3T0By4puYy6GM22ko8 by Sebastian Lague

 # What I am most proud of in the assignment
 What I am most proud of in the assignment is with how much i was able to get done, and how much I learned.
 My favourite part of the project is the cinematic camera on the Earth planet.
+Im also proud of how much i managed to get done and how motivated i was to not settle and always try to add more features to make the experience more complete

 # Proposal submitted earlier can go here:
 My idea is to create a solar system procedurally, all the planets have different terrains, maybe even allowing the user to change how it is generated using sliders.
 Depending on how I manage, ~~I will attempt to also have it react to audio~~